 Unspent conditional grants are financial liabilities that are separately reflected on the Statement of Financial Position.
-They represent unspent government grants and subsidies.
+They represent unspent government grants, subsidies and contributions from the public.

 This liability always has to be cash-backed.
 The following provisions are set for the creation and utilisation of this creditor: